awsdocs/aws-greengrass-developer-guide/doc_source/setup-filter.other.md

 # Setting Up Other Devices<a name="setup-filter.other"></a>

+Follow the steps in this topic to set up a device \(other than a Raspberry Pi\) to use as your AWS IoT Greengrass core\.

+**Tip**
+Or, to use a script that sets up your environment and installs the AWS IoT Greengrass Core software for you, see [Quick Start: Greengrass Device Setup](quick-start.md)\.

 If you're new to AWS IoT Greengrass, we recommend that you use a Raspberry Pi or an Amazon EC2 instance as your core device, and follow the [setup steps](module1.md) appropriate for your device\.
-To use a different device or platform, follow the steps in this section\.
-For information about supported device platforms, see [Greengrass Core Platform Compatibility](https://aws.amazon.com/greengrass/faqs/)\.
+To use a different device or [supported platform](what-is-gg.md#gg-platforms), follow the steps in this topic\.

 1. <a name="setup-jetson"></a>If your core device is an NVIDIA Jetson TX2, you must first flash the firmware with the JetPack 3\.3 installer\.
 If you're configuring a different device, skip to step 2\.
 **Note**